 "You Oughta Know" was only the song that put Alanis on the map.
 Such aggression.
 And then there was the performance of it at the 38th Grammy Awards in 1996,note (she won 2 Grammys out of 3 nominations for the song itself, and went 2 for 3 on the album as well.) which dials it down to a simple rhythm section, piano, and strings.
 The album version is great, but that performance is superb.

-P!nk.
 "Sober" is hands down one of the most emotional songs of the 2000's.
-And let's face it, we've all gotten "So What" stuck in our hea—SO WHAT?
-I'M STILL A ROCKSTAR!
-I GOT THE HOT MOVES!
-AND I DON'T NEED YOU TONIGHT!!!
+And let's face it, we've all gotten "So What" stuck in our heads.

 "Raise Your Glass" can inspire tears with its defiance.